gogins/csound-extended/README.md

     hosted here with his permission.
 This is based upon and includes the Common Music library for algorithmic composition and the Fomus library for automatically notating generated scores.

+10. A foreign function interface to the Csound shared library for the Haskell programming language and the Euterpea package for algorithmic composition, in the haskell directory.
+This is a dynamic FFI and does not require to be pre-built in order to be used.

 With regret I must announce that CsoundVST and the vst4cs opcodes are no longer maintained here.
 This is due to efforts by Steinberg to force developers to move